Blu-Eagle/pihole-ubound-tls-portainer/README.md

 PIHOLE + UNBOUND + TLS

+very easy:

-create doocker image locally running sh build-local.sh
+1)create docker image locally running sh build-local.sh in the pihole-unbound directory

-1) create the stack in portainer
+2) create the stack in portainer
-2) load variables inn portainner loading .env file
+3) load variables in portainner loading .env file

-new versions of Portaners do not have problems with the creation oof volumes
+new versions of Portaners do not have problems with the creation of volumes